 Step 0: UE Attach and oneM2M Registration Procedures.

 The UE attaches to the 3GPP network and the ADN-AE(s) or ASN/MN-CSE hosted on the UE perform the oneM2M registration procedures, as detailed in clause 6.5.
 The IN-CSE hosts the corresponding <AE> or <remoteCSE> resources for the registree, and an associated <node> resource.
-During this procedure, a <schedule> resource is created as child of the <node> resource.
+During this procedure, a <schedule> resource is created as child of the <node> resource and the networkCoordinated attribute of the <schedule> resource is set to True.

 If an IN-AE is interested in the reachability status of the UE, it may subscribe to the <schedule> resource (step 0b, optional).